 New HUD Rules for Reverse Mortgages

 A major cause of defaults in reverse mortgages occurs when the borrowing spouse dies or moves to a nursing home, making it harder for the remaining spouse to maintain the residence.
-In this case, the non-borrowing spouse would have to repay the loan immediately to prevent foreclosure.
+In this case, the non-borrowing spouse must repay the loan immediately to prevent foreclosure.
 So unless both spouses qualified for the reverse mortgage, the home may be sold after the death of the qualifying spouse, leaving the surviving spouse without a home.

 Since June 2015, the HUD has issued new rules that will allow a non-borrowing spouse to remain in the house as long as taxes and insurance are paid and it is the primary residence.